-Sometimes agencies tend to be somewhat more flexible how they interpret the (b)(1) standard for in SGEs, particularly as to interests in trusts and partnerships and similar investment vehicles.
-Also, because many temporary experts or consultants have purely advisory, rather than decisionmaking authority, a waiver might be justified more readily based on their limited role and lack of unreviewed Nevertheless, OGE recommends discretion. that vou be cautious particularly in issuing waivers for SGEs in cases where the Government matter at issue would clearly affect SGE's non-Governmental employer, his the spouse's employment, and outside organizations he serves as officer, director or trustee.
+Sometimes agencies tend to be somewhat more flexible how they interpret the (b)(1) standard for particularly as to interests in trusts and partnerships and similar investment vehicles.
+Also, because many temporary experts or consultants have purely advisory, rather than decisionmaking authority, a waiver might be justified more readily based on their limited role and lack of unreviewed Nevertheless, OGE recommends discretion. that cautious particularly in issuing waivers for SGEs in cases where the Government matter at issue would clearly affect SGE's non-Governmental employer, his employment, and outside organizations he serves as officer, director or trustee.
 In many of these situations, there is no legal justification for issuing a waiver to an SGE that would not be issued to a regular employee.